 The Rigaku XtaLAB mini II is a compact, benchtop X-ray crystallography system used to determine small molecule structures.
 It is a single crystal X-ray diffractometer used to generate 3D structures is of publication-quality.
 The XtaLAB mini II is a suitable add-on to any synthetic chemistry laboratory.

-It improves the productivity of the research by providing affordable structure analysis option without relying on departmental facility.
+It improves the productivity of the research by providing an affordable structure analysis options without relying on the departmental facilities.
 The XtaLAB mini II allows the research group to quickly analyze recent compounds as they are synthesized in the laboratory, without the hassle of waiting in the queue.

 Teach Diffraction Through Hands-On Experience

 The departmental X-ray diffractometer in several universities cannot be accessed by students due to the concern that it will not be handled properly by the inexperienced students.

 The XtaLAB mini II provides students with the opportunity to study single crystal analysis using a diffractometer.
 This is not a black box instrument.
 The crucial step of mounting a crystal on the goniometer and to physically center the crystal in the position of the X-ray beam guarantees that the students understand the significance of crystal selection and mounting methods.

 The clear design of the XtaLAB mini II helps to reduce the risk of students damaging the system.